 - Basic math and problem solving

 We already mentioned that the entrance exam depends on whether you pursue a career as a local,state or federal law enforcement officer, and will also depend upon the specific position you are applying for.
 Since the position of a police officer is the most common type of career pursued in law enforcement, we have compiled a list of the entrance exam elements and what types of questions to expect when applying for this job.
+You can prepare using PoliceExam911 Prep Course.

 The selection process tests three main groups: your knowledge and skills, your physical condition, your psychological status and background.